Enlargement of the European Union

 Photo: AdobeStock

-Finland supports continued enlargement of the European Union on the basis of jointly approved criteria.
-Carefully managed enlargement is in the interest of Finland's political and economic interests and it is one of the central objectives of Finland's EU policy.
+Finland supports a continued enlargement of the European Union on the basis of jointly agreed principles.
+The EU’s enlargement is in Finland’s political and economic interests and a key objective of Finland’s EU policy.

 Finland's support for the enlargement process